galk-research/pddlsim/docs/contributor_guide/setup.rst

 .. danger::

-    If you continue without creating a Virtual Environment, pip will install the dependencies globally.
+    If you continue without creating a Virtual Environment, you will need either root access, for a global install, or will have to use the ``--user``.
+Either way, pip will install the dependencies globally.
+This is likely *not* what you want.

 First, we will install the required dependencies in our environment by running: